WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Discussion

 \section{Discussion}

-We compile and share a new webcam eye-tracking dataset including reading data from 332 participants in three languages.
-The results obtained on the \textsc{WebQAmGaze} dataset reveal similar trends to what has been previously considered to be only possible with a commercial eye-tracker in a lab environment.
-We show promising results when comparing our data to that of a commercial setup and gaze patterns in task-specific reading seem to align with relevant passages.
-In this section, we highlight some of the methodological challenges encountered with \textsc{WebQAmGaze} as well as potential directions for future work.
+We compile and share a new webcam eye-tracking dataset including reading data from 600 participants in four languages.
+The results obtained in the \textsc{WebQAmGaze} dataset reveal similar cognitive processing information to what was previously considered to be only possible with a commercial eye-tracker in a lab environment, including higher fixation duration on longer words and differences in the total reading times between the two reading tasks.
+We show promising results when comparing our data to that of a high-quality setup, showing that word-level fixation duration measures of webcam data correlate to those collected with a commercial eye-tracker.
+Furthermore, we find that eye movement measures from task-specific reading align with the relevant text spans for question-answering.

+In this section, we highlight the challenges encountered with \textsc{WebQAmGaze} with respect to the methodology (Section \ref{sec:method-chall}) and the data quality (Section \ref{sec:quality-chall}), as well as potential directions for future work (Section \ref{sec:future-work}).